 Get yourself travel insurance and offer yourself a stress free trip!
 Protect yourself from possible injury and theft while travelling.
 World Nomads has good and affordable cover for short term trips and don’t forget to organise all necessary documents before travelling.

 Not everything on the web is accessible in China, but a good and reliable vpn helps.
-We tried a few and Astrill is working the best.
+We tried a few and Astrill or PIA are working the best.